paholg/paholg.github.io/_dimensioned/index.md

 Dimensioned is a Rust library for compile-time type checking for arbitrary unit systems.

+It is still a work in progress, so expect breaking changes if you would like to use it.

 This library currently comes with just SI units, but you can easily make your own by editing or importing `unitsmaker.py`.
 It has no tutorial yet, but it should be easy enough to emulate (just look at `main()`).
 Note: it does save a file to your computer and does zero sanity checking, so run it at your own risk.

 To build,